Goodbye Promise

-Goodbye Promise is a mumblecore feature film, directed by web source/radio show Film Courage co-creator David Branin, and stars Gregor Collins, who co-wrote it.
-It also stars Sarah Prikryl and Brian Ronalds.
-It became the first movie ever to be distributed online directly to its audience via a crowdfunding platform.
+Goodbye Promise is a 2012 mumblecore feature film, directed and co-written by Film Courage co-creator David Branin, and stars Gregor Collins, who co-wrote it with Branin.
+The film follows Collins as he says goodbye to his friends before he quits the entertainment business.

+On August 13, 2012, using the platform Indiegogo, it became the first movie ever to be distributed online directly to its audience using a crowdfunding platform.

 Plot

 When Matt moved to Hollywood he made a pact with himself that if he wasn't a working actor in exactly seven years he'd quit the business and move back to Washington, D.C.
 As the film opens Matt finds himself seven days shy of his self-prescribed deadline, and he's just as anonymous as the day he arrived into town.
 After an afternoon of soul searching in the mountains he decides to honor his deadline, and plans to spend his final week in Hollywood visiting friends to tell them he's leaving for good and that he'll have a going away party to cap it all off.

 With a couple days left before his going away party and tension mounting, Matt visits his eclectic mix of friends and people who have affected him over the years.
 Despite intending to tell them he's quitting the business, he chickens out, not quite being able to bring himself to tell them.

 On the night of the going away party he starts to think he's been stood up by everyone he thought he cared about and thought cared about him.
 But finally Dylan shows, then Robert, Amanda, JR - even Mylo, which means a great deal to Matt - and before long all the people he's visited over the past week are at the party.
 Amid drinks and music each friend stands up and gives their "goodbye Matt" speeches, making it clear that even though Matt's leaving he'll never be forgotten; he may be giving up on his dreams but he's been a good friend and helped a lot of people.
 In the middle of Matt's going away speech Sara pops in, looking beautiful, and Matt becomes so shocked and tongue-tied that he has to cut his speech short and take Sara out back alone.
 It is here that Matt asks her bluntly: "If I stay in Hollywood would you be with me?"
 She shakes her head.
 This is the final straw.
 There's officially nothing keeping him in Los Angeles.
 Matt is emasculated, and now more inspired than ever to leave Los Angeles in his rear view mirror.
 He heads back into the party to say his final goodbyes.